it-innovation/sam/doc/base.rst

 Invocations
 -----------

-.. function:: liveMethod(?Object, ?Invocation, ?Method)
+.. function:: liveMethod(Ref object, String invocation, String method)

    It is possible for `Object.Method` to be invoked in the context `Invocation`.

-.. function:: isInvocation(?Invocation)
+.. function:: isInvocation(String invocation)

    There is some invocation with the context `Invocation`.

-.. function:: local(?Object, ?Invocation, ?VarName, ?Value)
+.. function:: local(Ref object, String invocation, String varName, Object value)

    In some invocation of `Object` in context `Invocation`, local variable `VarName` has value `Value`.